leukemia-kispi/HiChIP-Analysis/FitHiChIP.md

 **MACS2 D1 Peak calling**

-The published ChIPseq data for TCF3::HLF in HAL-01 did not provide clear and abundant peaks to lets us define primary peaks within our HiChIP data using FitHiChIP.
+The published ChIPseq data for TCF3::HLF in HAL-01 did not provide clear and abundant peaks to let us define primary peaks within our HiChIP data using FitHiChIP.
 We instead used the TCF3::HLF HiChIP data itself to generate primary aligment.

-Assuming you run both the TCF3_HiChIP_fusedrep.sh and TCF3_HiChIP_singleRep.sh scripts.
-We can take it a step further and adjust the MACS2 settings to improve MACS2 peak calling and improve our confidence in the peaks.
+Assuming both the TCF3_HiChIP_fusedrep.sh and TCF3_HiChIP_singleRep.sh scripts are run, it is possible to adjust the MACS2 settings to improve MACS2 peak calling and for better confidence in the peaks.

 Running the MACS2.sh script in the MACS2 conda environment will generate several macs2.narrowpeak files for both fused replicate samples and single replicate samples.
-These ared used for validation of high confidence peaks by doing the idr.
+These ared used for validation of high confidence peaks using the IDR tools that should also be installed.

-Lastly the important output is the Oracle file that is to be used for FitHiChIP calling.
-When testing the file showed better representation for the placement of relevant peaks as observed when overlayed with bigwig files.
+Lastly the important output used for FitHiChIP loop calling are the Oracle annotated files.

 **FitHiChIP Loop Calling**
 Run FitHiChIP via bash script using docker image.